mattjlewis/diozero/docs/LEDStrips.md

     : Set the colour for the specified pixel using Hue Saturation Luminance (HSL) values.

-    !!! warning
+    !!! warning "In development"
         I'm not convinced this is working correctly.
 Code for the colour mapping taken [from this article written in 2009](https://tips4java.wordpress.com/2009/07/05/hsl-color/).
 Also not entirely sure how this is different from HSB colour mapping.

     * **pixel** (*int*) - Pixel number.